|Nutritional Guidelines (per serving)|

 Continue beating until the frosting is thick enough to spread.

-- The recipe makes enough frosting to cover a 9x12 cake, two 9-inch cake layers, or a dozen cupcakes.
+- The recipe makes enough frosting to cover a 9 x 12-inch cake, 2 (9-inch) cake layers, or a dozen cupcakes.

 - Make sure the boiling water doesn't bubble so much as to touch the top double boiler pan.
 The extra heat may result in a grainy frosting.